 Currently at HU Physics Department there are only 3 PhD holder Ethiopians and two expatriates.
 In total only five academic staff are ready to supervise and teach post grad programs.
 Under normal conditions this figure is very small.
 The shortage of academic staff is not peculiar to HU, it is a common tragedy for all tertiary institutes in the country.
 At the national level, there are about 31 public (government owned) universities that are supposed to train students among others, in physics.
 When we look at the number of PhD (physics) holders in the country, there are only about 20, which shows how desperate the nation is for trained manpower.
 MSc or BSc holders staff most of these higher institutions.
 Therefore the human capacity building component of this project is highly benefical to HU in particular and the nation in general.
 The end result of the project will empower local institutes to produces cheap and robust solar cells.
 For a country like Ethiopia, where more than 75% of the 80M population is settled in rural areas, this technology is ideal.
 It is in line with the government's rural electrification policy.
-NPA is a great opportunity for Haramaya University to be a national and regional hub to train manpower and disseminate technology.
-Haramaya University will become a resourceful institution to share its part in alleviating the nation's shortage of trained manpower at the MSc and PhD levels.
+NPA is a great opportunity for Haramaya University will become a resourceful institution to share its part in alleviating the nation's shortage of trained manpower at the MSc and PhD levels.